 Jennifer is a long-time advocate for people with disabilities and has served a wide range of disability and nonprofit groups.
 She has been recognized for her leadership at the local and state levels, including the Healthcare Community Leadership Award, Firekeeper Award and Arkansas Volunteer Coordinators Association Boss of the Year.

 Jennifer was in the third grade when her younger brother and best buddy, Gregory, was hit by a car after school.
 She experienced first-hand how her family’s life was changed by Gregory’s accident.
-Then, after Michelle’s birth, Jennifer and her parents started an outpatient therapy clinic to serve the children of the Fort Smith area.
+Then, after Michelle’s birth, Jennifer and her parents started an outpatient therapy center to serve the children of the Fort Smith area.

 When The Gregory Kistler Treatment Center began in 1978, six children were being treated each week.
 Now, thousands of children have come through the doors for physical, occupational, or speech-language therapy.